Narendra Karmarkar: Karmarkar's algorithm

 Karmarkar's algorithm solves linear programming problems in polynomial time.
 These problems are represented by a number of linear constraints involving a number of variables.
 The previous method of solving these problems consisted of considering the problem as a high-dimensional solid with vertices, where the solution was approached by traversing from vertex to vertex.
 Karmarkar's novel method approaches the solution by cutting through the above solid in its traversal.
 Consequently, complex optimization problems are solved much faster using the Karmarkar's algorithm.
 A practical example of this efficiency is the solution to a complex problem in communications network optimization, where the solution time was reduced from weeks to days.
 His algorithm thus enables faster business and policy decisions.
 Karmarkar's algorithm has stimulated the development of several interior-point methods, some of which are used in current implementations of linear-program solvers.

 Galois geometry

 After working on the interior-point method, Karmarkar worked on a new architecture for supercomputing, based on concepts from finite geometry, especially projective geometry over finite fields.

-Current investigations

-Currently, he is synthesizing these concepts with some new ideas he calls sculpturing free space (a non-linear analogue of what has popularly been described as folding the perfect corner).
-This approach allows him to extend this work to the physical design of machines.
-He is now publishing updates on his recent work, including an extended abstract.
-This new paradigm was presented at IVNC, Poland on 16 July 2008, and at MIT on 25 July 2008.
-Some of his recent work is published at IEEE Xplore.
-He delivered a lecture on his ongoing work at IIT Bombay in September 2013.
-He gave a four-part series of lectures at FOCM 2014 (Foundations of Computational Mathematics) titled "Towards a Broader View of Theory of Computing".
-First part of this lecture series is available at Cornell archive.